Introduction

 model_results

-• The p-value for all coefficients is 0.0000.000, meaning all coefficients are statistically significant at p=0.05.
+- The p-value for all coefficients is 0.0000.000, meaning all coefficients are statistically significant at p=0.05.
 The 95% confidence intervals for each coefficient should be reported when presenting results to stakeholders.
-For instance, there is a 95% chance the interval [−215.353,−202.274] contains the true parameter of the slope of βTVLow, which is the estimated difference in promotion sales when a Low TV promotion is chosen instead of a High TV promotion.
+For instance, there is a 95% chance the interval [−215.353,−202.274] contains the true parameter of the slope of βTVLow, which is the estimated difference in promotion sales when a

 Perform a one-way ANOVA test